Canon SX50 Comparison Review

 The Canon PowerShot SX50 HS is a fixed lens compact camera that was announced in September 2012 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 12 megapixel.

 Is the Canon SX50 a good camera?
-The SX50 has a Camera Elo of 1432.
+The SX50 has a Camera Elo of 1464.
 This rating puts the SX50 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the SX50 also ranks below average. – Well, the Canon SX50 is more than 7 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (small sensor cameras), the SX50 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon SX50 is more than 9 years old, and there have been many other good digital cameras released since 2012.

 |Fixed lens compact camera|